Koenvh1/raceroom-commander/README.md

 So if you do not care about people going off track, then you can remove 3 from the `incident_types`.

 ## How to download:
-Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `server.zip`, extract the files to a folder of your choosing, set the settings in `server.json` to match whatever you want to do with Raceroom Commander, start the Raceroom Dedicated Server and run `server.exe`.
+Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `rrcommander.zip`, extract the files to a folder of your choosing, set the settings in `rrcommander.json` to match whatever you want to do with Raceroom Commander, start the Raceroom Dedicated Server and run `rrcommander.exe`.
-Please note that the Raceroom Dedicated Server must be running when starting `server.exe`, and settings will only be applied after restarting `server.exe`.
+Please note that the Raceroom Dedicated Server must be running when starting `rrcommander.exe`, and settings will only be applied after restarting `rrcommander.exe`.

 **Consider donating if you find Raceroom Commander useful:**
 [![Donate](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XN358TP8M3J26&source=url)